sadanand-singh/Blog/posts/supportVector.rst

 .. figure:: https://upload.wikimedia.org/wikipedia/commons/thumb/b/b5/Svm_separating_hyperplanes_(SVG).svg/2000px-Svm_separating_hyperplanes_(SVG).svg.png
    :alt: SVM

 In the figure above, H\ :sub:`1`  does not separate the classes, H\ :sub:`2` does but only with a small margin.
 H\ :sub:`3` separates with maximum margin.

+The maximal margin classifier is a very natural way to perform classification, if a separating hyperplane exists.
+However, in most real-life cases no separating hyperplane exists, and so there is no maximal margin classifier.
+However, we can extend the concept of a separating hyperplane in order to develop a hyperplane that almost separates the classes, using a so-called *"soft margin"*.
+The generalization of the maximal margin classifier to the non-separable case is known as the *"support vector"* classifier.